 Progression & Career Opportunities

-You can progress onto the Level 2 in Animal Care qualification.
-Achieving this qualification can help you work in roles such as: Farm worker with livestock; Animal centre/shelter worker; Kennel or cattery worker.
+You can progress onto the Level 2 in Animal Care qualification, , subject to meeting the minimum entry requirements, and having demonstrated a commitment to learning.
+Achieving this qualification can help you work in roles such as: Farm worker with livestock; Animal centre/shelter worker; Kennel or cattery worker; pet shop assistant.